fvdnabee/steelseries6gv2/README.md

 TODO:
 -----
-* Extend udev rules to automatically start the program when the keyboard is detected.
-* Add make install which installs the necessary udev rules and make the program available on the system path.
+* Add make install which installs the necessary udev rules, installs the systemctl service and makes the program available on the system path.
 * Handle the case when pressing the media keys doesn't generate the USB HID events.
 Best solution seems to be to always reset the USB device at the beginning of the program and hope that this always fixes the issue...
-* Hot swapping might be a problem, could be fixed by udev rules?